 You can compress PDFs for free.
 It's as simple as using an online converter or a free printer driver to do the job.

-Online file converters are www.pdfconverter.org which let you upload your PDF and then convert it into another file format, like a Word document or JPEG image.
-Some of these services also give you the option of creating several different versions at once, which means you don't have to waste time uploading each one separately.
+Online file converters are Compress PDF which lets you upload your PDF and then convert it into another file format, like a Word document or JPEG image.
+Some of these services also allow you to create several different versions at once, so you don't have to waste time uploading each one separately.

-PDF printers are software programs that allow users to print documents from their computers without having Adobe Acrobat installed on their computers—and because most people don't use this program very often, it might not be installed on yours!
+PDF printers are software programs that allow users to print documents from their computers without having Adobe Acrobat installed on them—and because most people don't use this program very often, it might not be installed on yours!
 These printers can be downloaded from websites like PrinterShare and CutePDF Writer.

 There's no reason to pay for a PDF compressor if you don't have to.
 There are many free online converters that can compress your file for you, and they're easier than using a paid one.
 All you need is a web browser, which means this method works on any computer without any additional software whatsoever!